Left parties review civic poll setback in Kerala, say flaws, if any, will be corrected | Politics

 Left parties review civic poll setback in Kerala, say flaws, if any, will be corrected

-Key constituents of Keralass ruling Left, the CPIM and CPI on Monday acknowledged the need for a possible course-correction in their parties following the poor show in the just concluded civic polls, where their traditional rival Congress led its alliance to a decisive win while the BJP made surprising and significant inroads.The two Left parties held top-level review meetings here on Monday to assess the flaws in their election strategy and the incumbent LDF governments policies.
+Key constituents of Keralas ruling Left, the CPIM and CPI on Monday acknowledged the need for a possible course correction in their parties following the poor show in the just concluded civic polls, where their traditional rival Congress led its alliance to a decisive win while the BJP made surprising and significant inroads.The two Left parties held top-level review meetings here on Monday to assess the flaws in their election strategy and the incumbent LDF governments policies.

 - Country: